-As of 2025, real estate investors operate in an environment marked by elevated interest rates, regional disparities in vacancy rates, and fluctuating consumer confidence index levels.
-In this context, the ability to identify which phase a particular market is in has become a fundamental tool in strategy development, whether the focus is cash flow investing, value-add strategies, or opportunistic acquisitions.
+As of 2026, you’re operating in an environment shaped by elevated interest rates, regional gaps in vacancy rates, and shifting consumer confidence.
+In that context, knowing which phase your target market is in has become one of the most useful tools you can have, whether your focus is cash flow investing, value-add plays, or opportunistic acquisitions.

 - Net Operating Income (NOI) and Cap Rate Compression